Making a Payment to Brunel

-If you are applying for a Tier 4 visa:
+If you are applying for a Tier 4 (General) student visa:

-For more information about the Maintenance Requirement when applying for a Tier 4 student visa please see our Immigration webpages.
+For more information about the Maintenance Requirement when applying for a Tier 4 student visa please see our Visas and Immigration website.

 Please start planning in advance to make sure you will have enough money in your bank account for your Tier 4 visa application